-3.8 Image Editor
+3.9 Image Editor

-3.8.1 Editing scanned pages in the Image Editor
+3.9.1 Opening files in the Image Editor

 Following the final scan of music pages, you can choose to "Open Image Editor".
-This choice will bypass the recognition process and open the scanned pages in the Image Editor.
+This choice will stop the recognition process and open the scanned pages in the Image Editor.
+At any time, you can open and edit an existing image file with the "Open" command.

-The Image Editor allows you to fix image problems prior to recognition.
-You can improve the image quality, manually draw in missing system brackets, barlines, erase and/or add details as well as being able to delete large areas of unwanted material from the image.
+The Image Editor allows you to manually draw in missing system brackets and/or barlines prior to recognition.
+You can erase or add details as well as being able to delete large areas of unwanted material from the image.